lydiahallie/javascript-questions/en-EN/README.md

 #### Answer: D

 The `Promise.all` method runs the passed promises in parallel.
-If one promise fails, the `Promise.all` method _rejects) with the value of the rejected promise.
+If one promise fails, the `Promise.all` method with the value of the rejected promise.
 In this case, `promise3` rejected with the value `"Third"`.
 We’re catching the rejected value in the chained `catch` method on the `runPromises` invocation to catch any errors  within the `runPromises` function.
 Only `"Third"` gets logged, since `promise3` rejected with this value.

 </p>
 </details>